 Search Knowledge Base by Keyword

 Every entry in the WordPress activity log is an event, in which you can find the details about a change on a WordPress website.
-Every event type has an Event ID associated to it.
+Every event type has an Event ID associated to it and every event is made up of a message and the metadata.
 This article explains what Event IDs are and how you can use them.

 The concept of events and event IDs is the same as in the Windows event log: every type of change has an associated event ID.
 For example whenever a user logs in to WordPress, the event recorded in the WordPress activity log reports which user logged in, from where but will always have event ID 1000.